agorapulse/grails-facebook-sdk/README.md

 You might also use a global _Filter_.

-## Graph API
+# Facebook Graph Client usage

 To perform Facebook Graph API call, use the _FacebookGraphClient_ without access token for public data or with an access token for private data.
 _FacebookGraphClient_ is a thin groovy wrapper around the rock solid [RestFB java library](http://restfb.com/).
 It will return JSON-based graph objects.

-To play with the API, you might use the grails console from your project root.
+To play with the API, you might use the grails console from your project root and get user token or app token from [Facebook Access Token Tool](https://developers.facebook.com/tools/access_token/).

 ```groovy
 grails console
 ```